Don Saliers: Career

 He is a musician, theologian, and scholar of liturgics.
 Among the instruments he plays are the organ and the piano He is also a United Methodist pastor and a poet.

 Saliers joined the Emory University faculty in 1974.
 He was the William R. Cannon Distinguished Professor of Theology and Worship at the Candler School of Theology at Emory University.
 Although he retired in 2007, he is currently Theologian-in-Residence and a professor emeritus.
 In addition to teaching theology and worship, he directed the master of sacred music program there.
-He has also taught at Notre Dame, St. John's, Vancouver School of Theology, and Boston College.
+He has also taught at Notre Dame, St. John's University, Vancouver School of Theology, and Boston College.

 Among the fifteen books Saliers has written, are several on the relationship between theology and worship practices.
 He also co-authored A Song to Sing, a Life to Live with his daughter Emily Saliers, a member of the folk-rock music duo Indigo Girls.
 Among the places the two have performed and spoken publicly are a United Methodist Women's convention in Anaheim, California in May 2006, the Washington National Cathedral in 2007, and a United Methodist Board of Church and Society reception in 2016.

 Saliers has served as president of the North American Academy of Liturgy and the Society for the Study of Christian Spirituality.
 He is a chaplain to the American Guild of Organists.